LightDvlpr/DealerOnSubmission/README.md

 The user has the privillege to enter in a new item into the Products.txt file

 (Please use the proper format)
-You will need the following parameters if you wish to enter in a value manullay choiceNumber - a number used to make selecting an item easier. nameOfItem - the name of the item cost - price of the item
+You will need the following parameters if you wish to enter in a value manullay  \n

+choiceNumber - a number used to make selecting an item easier. nameOfItem - the name of the item cost - price of the item